CALeDNA/POUR/README.md

 ---Research Plan---
 We are sampling the LA River three times in the course of a year in the following framework:

-10 sediment samples and 4 water samples collected at each site Along ~100m transect
+10 sediment samples and 4 water samples collected along a 100m transect at each site:
 Sediment collected every ~10m
 Water collected every ~50m
 3 time periods: